cobuildlab/project-qa-docs/README.md

 It is understood that all the requirements for a Project will not be ready before the start of the project, for this, the tickets need to be labeled with the proper "need".
 Example: `need-customer"` `need-desing` `need-techincal-specification`

   ## 1.5.
 IN project Activities (Software Development Process)

+### 0. Project Complexity

+Is a subjective measure to communicate how complex is the project on development, testing, and requirements activities.

+- This information will be recorded on the SIZE column of the **PROJECT MASTER SHEET**
+- Possible values could be, in increasing order of complexity: **0,1,2,3,5,8**
+- For determining the value of a project, members of the project can vote using the numerical values and use the Average or Median
+- This value is relevant for measuring the amount of work that the team members are handling, and the relative speed given an specific amount of developers
+- Is responsability of the **PROJECT MANAGER** to keep these numbers up to date for the **WEEKLY SCRUM COUNCIL**

 ### 1. Daily Meeting

 This is the meeting that needs to be celebrated every day to sync the team, clarify the work in scope (the TODO column in the Kanban) and make sure that everybody understand the pending tickets.